 Steve Souders and James Bridle did excellent presentations incorporating video - not least because they were showing things that were relevant to the presentation but they were annotating the moving image with their own insight.

-Scott Berkun writes about moment when hundreds of people channel their energy directly at the speaker which can be harnessed into your presentation.
-Directing that at a 3 minute video when you’re not speaking squanders the energy and turns your presentation into a cinema experience.
+Scott Berkun writes about the moment when hundreds of people channel their energy directly at the speaker - which can then be harnessed into your presentation.
+Directing that at a 3 minute video when you're not speaking squanders that energy and turns your presentation into a cinema experience.